Autonomous-Finance/amm-monitor/README.md

 An active subscription involves 2 parts

-1. establishing the subscription ( a process is registered as a subscriber to a given topic )
+1. establishing the subscription ( a process registers as a subscriber to a given topic )
 2. activating it via a payment

+#### Payments
+Payments are a means to prevent abuse of the service.

-- **Anyone can register** a process as a subscriber. (including the process itself)
+**Anyone can pay** for a subscriber.

-- Registration involves the naming of a **subscription owner**. (can be the process itself)
-- The **owner is required to pay** in order for that owners' subscriptions to be active.
-  - Dexi tracks payments per subscription owners, not per individual subscriptions.
-  - Dexi requires **one-time payments**, so it's not related to the duration of the subscription or actual data provided.
-It is rather a means to prevent abuse of the service.
+In v1, Dexi **tracks payments per subscriber**, as opposed to per subscription.
+Furthermore, it requires **one-time payments**, so it's not related to the duration of the subscription or actual data provided.
-  - Once an owner has paid, any **subsequent registrations** involving that owner (regardless of the registered subscriber process) are considered paid for

-Subscriptions can also be **canceled by the subscription owner**.
+#### Canceling a subscription

 In v1, Dexi subscriptions run until canceled.

-#### No Changes to Subscription Owner

-Dexi v1 doesn't support changing a subscription owner.
-If needed, a subscription can be canceled and reestablished with a different `Owner-Id`.
+Only the subscriber process can cancel.

 #### No Duplicate Subscriptions

 Dexi v1 supports **no duplicate subscriptions**.
-It taking into consideration the nature of the parameters so that "duplication" is defined in a way that suits the expected needs of subscribers.
+It's taking into consideration the nature of the parameters - "duplication" is defined in a way that suits the expected needs of subscribers.

 Specifically:
 - for indicators, the combination (subscriber_id, amm_id) must be unique